JBroks/unicornattractor_issue_tracker/README.md

 ### Responsiveness testing

-This site was tested across multiple browsers (Google Chrome, Safari, Mozilla Firefox, Opera) and on multiple mobile devices (iPad Mini, iPad, Huawei P20) to ensure compatibility and responsiveness.
+This site was tested across multiple browsers (Google Chrome, Safari, Mozilla Firefox, Opera) and on multiple mobile devices (iPad Mini, Nvidia sShield Tablet K1, Huawei P20) to ensure compatibility and responsiveness.

 Chrome developer tools were used to additionally inspect responsiveness for the following devices: